encse/secchallenge2022/misc/reflgger/solution/README.md

 # refl🤣gger

 Reflogger was a forensics challenge.
-You find a git repositor with 100 files numbered from 00 to 99 in the provided .tar file.
+You find a git repository with 100 files numbered from 00 to 99 in the provided .tar file.

 The git history is not very talkative: